The Round Cambridge - Dance and Music Resources

 If you want to call dances, or even if you just want to find out a bit more about a dance that you enjoyed, you may want to find the instructions (notation) for dances.
 Some possible sources are listed here:

-• Scott Pfitzinger has produced a full catalogue and indexes for all 18 editions of Playford’s Dancing Master, with transcriptions of all the dance notations and tunes, available at http://playforddances.com.
+• Scott Pfitzinger has produced a catalogue and indexes for all 18 editions of Playford’s Dancing Master, with transcriptions of most of the dance notations and tunes (though the transcriptions aren't always reliable).
+It’s available at http://playforddances.com.

 • The Country Dance Book, by Cecil Sharp et al., which started it all.
 Original material from the man who revived English Country Dancing.
 Some sections which are still in copyright are omitted.